• Ph.D., Sociology, University of California at Riverside, Riverside, California, 2010

 My research centers on intimate partner violence (IPV) – psychological, physical, or sexual abuse within romantic and sexual relationships – among lesbian, gay, bisexual, transgender, and queer (LGBTQ) individuals.
 Research has found that LGBTQ individuals are more likely than heterosexuals to experience IPV and its many negative consequences, and yet policies, services, and interventions often overlook this stigmatized population.
 To help raise awareness about and improve solutions to LGBTQ IPV, I am currently working on several projects:

-o Principal Investigator on a multi-city study about barriers to help-seeking for LGBTQ IPV victims
+o Principal Investigator on a multi-city study about peer support for LGBTQ IPV perpetrators.

-o Principal Investigator on a study about the use and misuse of communication technologies in LGBTQ and heterosexual-cisgender relationships
+o Co-Principal Investigator on a study about syndemic family violence risk factors and outcomes among LGBTQ and heterosexual-cisgender university students.

 I look forward to continuing to serve those who live in what scholars have termed a "double closet": LGBTQ victims silenced not only by fear of their abusers but also by the fear that those who are homophobic and transphobic in society will refuse to help them.